nurahmed123/hackatime/README.md

 ### 💻 Client setup

-Hackatim relies on the open-source [WakaTime](https://github.com/wakatime/wakatime-cli) client tools.
-In order to collect statistics for Hackatim, you need to set them up.
+Hackatime relies on the open-source [WakaTime](https://github.com/wakatime/wakatime-cli) client tools.
+In order to collect statistics for Hackatime, you need to set them up.

 1. **Set up WakaTime** for your specific IDE or editor.
 Please refer to the respective [plugin guide](https://wakatime.com/plugins)